Emergent non-trivial lattices for topological insulators: Derivation of and in the modified Hamiltonian

 To look into their properties, first we note that $|f_{MNNM}|, |f_{M00M}|, |f_{M000}|, |f_{MN00}| < |f_{0000}|$ as interaction in the lowest band has the strongest value.
 In addition, $(E^c_M-E^c_0)>0, (E^b_N-E^b_0)>0$ for band indices $M,N>0$.
 So the denominators are always positive and we numerically checked that the fractions are much less than unity.
 This situation is drastically different for repulsive interactions where the denominator can indeed vanish making the perturbation theory invalid.
 Then within second-order perturbation theory we can write the two-fermion interaction energy, \begin{widetext}

-Similarly one can write the Hamiltonian pertaining to the situation when there are two $\downarrow$ ($c$-) particles, one as the $s$-band and another at the $p_x$-band, and one $\uparrow$ ($b$-) fermion in the $s$-band.
+Similarly one can write the Hamiltonian pertaining to the situation when there are two $\downarrow$ ($c$-) particles, one at the $s$-band and another at the $p_x$-band, and one $\uparrow$ ($b$-) fermion in the $s$-band.
 The corresponding interaction energy $U_3$ is written in second-order perturbation as,

 \end{widetext} where the band index $1=(100)$ denotes the $p_x$-band.
-The individual series in Eqs.\eqref{two}, \eqref{three} does not converge with respect to the summation over band indices $M,N$ and one need to regularize the interaction at higher energies.
+The individual series in Eqs.\eqref{two}, \eqref{three} do not converge with respect to the summation over band indices $M,N$ and one needs to regularize the interaction at higher energies.
 But in this paper we are only interested in the difference in energy $U_3-U_2$ which converges as one takes bands with higher energies.
 In our parameter regime $U_3-U_2$ converges for band indices $M=15$.
-Convergence of the differences between the enrgies are also discussed in Ref.\cite{Tie} using the harmonic approximation for the lattice sites.
+Convergence of the differences between the energies is also discussed in Ref.\cite{Tie} using the harmonic approximation for the lattice sites.